NeoGeographyToolkit/StereoPipeline/docs/tools/mapproject.rst

     bundle adjustment.

 --query-projection
-    Display the computed projection information and quit.
+    Display the computed projection information and estimated ground sample distance (pixel size on the ground), and quit.

 --no-geoheader-info
     Do not write information in the geoheader.
 Otherwise mapproject will